mbrukman/a-conceptual-overview-of-asyncio/readme.md

 In this case, we want to cede control back to the event-loop from the `get_user_info` coroutine just after calling `db.get(user_id)`.
 Then, return to the coroutine once that db-request has finished.

 To accomplish that we'll first cede control from our coroutine to the event-loop.
-The event-loop creates a new Task, we'll refer to it as a watcher-task (though that's not official lingo by any means), with some important responsibilities.
+The event-loop then creates a new Task, we'll refer to it as a watcher-task (though that's not official lingo by any means), with some important responsibilities.
 That watcher-task will check on the db-request to see if it's done.
 And it'll keep note of how to resume the `get_user_info` coroutine from where it was paused.

 Each time the event-loop iterates over its' queue of tasks, the watcher-task will be run and check how the db-request is getting along.
 After say 6 cycles through the event-loop, the watcher-task finally sees that the db-request has completed.
 So, it grabs the result of that request, and adds another Task to the queue to resume the `get_user_info` coroutine with the db-request result.